Calibrating baryonic feedback with weak lensing and fast radio bursts: Introduction

-Any independent measurement of the baryon distribution can help to independently constrain feedback models.
-It was shown in \citep{troster_joint_2022} that e.g. the tSZ effect has the potential to partially calibrate the feedback strength and breaking degeneracies (see also a discussion \citep{nicola_breaking_2022}). \review{Another related possibility to measure the electron distribution uses not thermal, but the bulk velocities of galaxy clusters for the kinetic SZ (kSZ) effect \citep{sunyaev_observations_1972,sunyaev_microwave_1980}.
-This was done by various studies using data from the Atacama Cosmology Telescope \citep{Hand:2012ui,PhysRevD.93.082002}, from Planck \citep{Planck:2015ywj} and SPT \citep{DES:2016umt} and can also break degeneracies between feedback models \citep{PhysRevD.103.063513, 2021PhRvD.103f3514A}. \newreview{These measurements start to be able to discrinate between different feedback models.
-It was for example shown in \cite{2024arXiv240707152H} prefer stronger feedback which was supported recently as well by \cite{2024arXiv241019905M}.} At the moment, the tSZ and kSZ effect are the major way to measure the electron distribution in the Universe.
+Any independent measurement of the baryon distribution can help constrain feedback models independently.
+It was shown in \citep{troster_joint_2022} that, e.g. the tSZ effect has the potential to partially calibrate the feedback strength and break degeneracies (see also a discussion \citep{nicola_breaking_2022}). \review{Another related possibility to measure the electron distribution uses not thermal, but the bulk velocities of galaxy clusters for the kinetic SZ (kSZ) effect \citep{sunyaev_observations_1972,sunyaev_microwave_1980}.
+This was done by various studies using data from the Atacama Cosmology Telescope \citep{Hand:2012ui,PhysRevD.93.082002}, from Planck \citep{Planck:2015ywj} and SPT \citep{DES:2016umt} and can also break degeneracies between feedback models \citep{PhysRevD.103.063513, 2021PhRvD.103f3514A}. \newreview{These measurements start to be able to discriminate between different feedback models.
+It was for example shown in \cite{2024arXiv240707152H} prefer stronger feedback which was supported recently as well by \cite{2024arXiv241019905M}.} At the moment, the tSZ and kSZ effects are the primal ways to measure the electron distribution in the Universe.
 It is therefore important to add additional probes for $(i)$ more constraining power and $(ii)$ different systematic effects in the measurements.}